 Located at the heart of Jutland’s heathland is Herning, Denmark's textile city and an exciting centre for exhibitions and galleries.

 Experience the charming old fjord town of Ringkøbing, where townsman and well-known architect, Ulrik Plesner, made his impression on the town with his distinctive red brick houses.
 You can also see unique gable decorations on the old houses, a distinct local architectural style.

 Other towns and villages

 The beautiful old towns of Lemvig, Struer and Skive, situated by Limfjord, make great day trips.
 Struer is famous as the home to world-class sound and design company Bang & Olufsen.
 In Holstebro, culture is blooming and the town boasts a distinct, outdoor sculpture by Giacometti, the Woman on a Cart.
-West Jutland offers you numerous quaint little fishing villages, such as White Sand (Hvide Sande) on Holmsland Dune and Thyborøn.
+West Jutland offers you numerous quaint little fishing villages, such as Hvide Sande on Holmsland Dune and Thyborøn.

 Read more about West Jutland.